shobhikabharti/CloudTransformation/GCP/Quicknotes.md

 23. **Classic VPN and HA VPN** gateways use external (internet routable) IPv4 addresses.
 Only ESP, UDP 500, and UDP 4500 traffic is permitted to these addresses.
 Classic VPN gateways have a single interface, a single external IP address, and support tunnels that use static routing (policy-based or route-based) while HA VPN has dynamic routing
 24. **Dedicated Interconnect** provides a direct physical connection between your on-premises network and Google's network
 25. **Partner Interconnect** provides connectivity between your on-premises and VPC networks through a supported service provider
+26. **Bigquery** is used for data warehouse migration
+27. **Bigtable** is NoSQL based service
+28. **Cloud SQL** is a managed relational database service suitable for ***regionally*** used applications
+29. **Cloud Spanner** is also a managed relational database, but it is designed for ***multi-region and global applications***
+30. **Cloud Dataproc** is a managed Spark/Hadoop service, not a relational database
+31. Bigtable does not support SQL.
+Cloud SQL and Cloud Spanner support SQL but are designed for transaction processing, not analytical applications like data warehouses.**Bigquery** is developed for that purpose
+32. Bigtable is a NoSQL wide-column database optimized for heavy reads and writes.
+On the other hand, BigQuery is an enterprise data warehouse for large amounts of relational structured data

+**GCP NoSQL Databases
+Keymemory store - Cloud Memorystore
+Document store - Cloud Firestore
+Wide-column store - Cloud Bigtable**

 - To get the information of source disk for each snapshot
 gcloud compute snapshots describe